-Significant pensions actuarial losses are recognised in the Comprehensive Income and Expenditure Statement for both the Police Pension Scheme and Local Government Scheme in 2020/21, shown under the heading Re-measurements of the net defined benefit liability.
-These actuarial losses are informed by the actuarial valuations commissioned by the PCC and Chief Constable, a small change in financial estimates has a large impact on the pension liability as can be seen at Note 38 Pensions - the pension increase rate has moved from 2% to 2.4% for the Police Scheme and 1.65% to 2.85% for the LGPS scheme which has given rise to the majority of the actuarial losses.
+Significant pensions actuarial losses in 20/21 are replaced in 2021/22 with actuarial gains recognised in the Comprehensive Income and Expenditure Statement for the Local Government Pension Scheme (LGPS) and for the Police Pension Scheme, the net result of these is shown under the heading Re-measurements of the net defined benefit liability.
+These actuarial gains are informed by the actuarial valuations commissioned by the PCC and Chief Constable, a small change in financial estimates has a large impact on the pension liability as can be seen at Note 38 Pensions.
+The pension increase rate has moved from 2.4% to 3.0% for the Police Scheme and 2.85% to 3.15% for the LGPS scheme and this, as well as the salary increase rate, has given rise to actuarial losses.
+This is countered by the increased discount rates and increased asset returns for the LGPS.
+In the case of the LGPS these increases are significant enough to move the position to an actuarial gain of £36.0M